Dobin History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
-The Dobin family lived in Gloucestershire.
+Dobin is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Dobin family lived in Staffordshire.
 This family was originally from St. Aubin, Normandy, and it is from the local form of this place-name, D'Aubin, which literally translates as from Aubin, that their surname derives.

 Early Origins of the Dobin family